kiba/Writings/for_science/chp24_reckoning.md

 "Good day Takei Nori," she said.
 "I require your service for Sidonia, immediately."

 He knew absolutely what was going on.
-There was an etho drilled to him from the day he was born.
+There was an etho drilled into him from the day he was born.
 An obligation of duty that he cannot deny, for it meant death for this small world.
 There was only one thing he could answer, "What can I do for you?"